ranjithrd/confluence_23/src/events/marketing.md

   realms of marketing excellence.
 So, gear up for this transformative journey, where possibilities know no limits and the path to success reveals itself in mysterious ways.
-rules: Each team must have atleast one laptop.
+rules: "* Each team must have at least one laptop."
-teamsize: 2 members
+teamsize: 2 participants
 ---